 With a few tools and some time, this is definitely an upgrade you can do yourself in your garage.
 To assist you in that process, we put together the video below which shows exactly how to remove your factory air filter and install an Arlen Ness Big Sucker™.
 In the video we perform the work on a 2014 Street Glide which has a Twin Cam engine, but the process is exactly the same whether you have a Twin Cam or Milwaukee-Eight bike.

 If you're looking to perform this upgrade yourself and interested in maintaining your factory covers, we've made buying the Arlen Ness Big Sucker™ upgrade easy on our website.
-Click the correct link below for your bike type and enjoy free domestic shipping!
+Click the correct link below for your bike type!

 Have questions about Arlen Ness Air Cleaner Kits, a complete Stage I Performance Upgrade or about anything at all?
 Simply use the form below and we'll get back to you fast!